giotto-ai/giotto-deep/paper.md

 Many topological computations in `giotto-deep` are performed by `giotto-tda` [@tauzin2021giotto].

-Gitto-deep handles the whole pipeline: from data preprocessing up to the hyper parameter search, the `k-fold` cross validation and the deployment of the models.
+Giotto-deep handles the whole pipeline: from data preprocessing up to the hyper parameter search, the `k-fold` cross validation and the deployment of the models.
 We provide various preprocessing and training pipelines already implemented, but we invite users to extend and improve them.
-The eventual goal is to create an readable code base which is easy to learn and simple to implement, so that the contribution of new features is encouraged.
+The eventual goal is to create a readable code base which is easy to learn and simple to implement, so that the contribution of new features would be naturally encouraged.
-Additionally we provide classical TDA datasets in a specific dataset cloud where all the classic TDA datasets will be stored, the user can access and download the dataset from the cloud in a fully automated way from the `giotto-deep`.
+Additionally we provide classical TDA datasets in a dedicated dataset cloud where all the classic TDA datasets will be stored; any user can access and download the dataset from the cloud in a fully automated way from the `giotto-deep`.

 # Research projects using `giotto-deep`